PiyushXmishra/Rhyth/README.md

 ## Future Goals

 - Add a recommendation system for related videos.
-- Enable playlist sharing and collaboration.
+- will create a room/playground for users to play songs in queue and priority manner.
-- Optimize performance for high-quality video playback.
+- will work on drag and drop for songs (probably dnd kit)

 ## Contributing